inductiveautomation/ignition-module-tools/generator/generator-core/README.md

 }
 ```

 ## Building

 This project uses Gradle for build tooling and includes the gradle wrapper.
-To build, simply execute `./gradlew build` on posix machines, or `gradle.bat build` on Windows.
-The wrapper will download all necessary dependencies from the primary gradle.org server and then execute the build using the correct version of the grade build tool.
+To build, simply execute `./gradlew build`
+on posix machines, or `gradle.bat build` on Windows.
+The wrapper will download all necessary dependencies from the
+primary gradle.org server and then execute the build using the correct version of the grade build tool.
+The resulting
+jar will be available in the `generator-core/build/libs` directory

 To see a list of all tasks available, run `./gradlew tasks` or if on Windows, `gradle.bat tasks`.

 ## Publishing

-#### Note: Publication support is planned, but not yet fully implemented

 The assembled library may be published to an artifact repository by configuring the appropriate publishing settings.
 By default, it is configured to publish to a maven repository.
 To publish using this default setup, set the following
 properties (with appropriate values) as environmental parameters.
 This is most easily done with a 'gradle.properties'
 file, which can reside in the root of this repository, or in your user '.gradle' directory (
 `~/.gradle/gradle.properties` in posix systems, typically `C:\Users\username\.gradle\gradle.properties` on Windows).

 ```
 ignitionModuleGen.maven.repo.snapshot.name=